Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 \paragraph{Warmup Schedule} A general challenge in Bayesian tensor computation is that poor initializations can lead to excessive rank shrinkage and trivial rank-zero solutions.
-In tensor completion the SVD is used to generate high-quality initializations~\cite{zhao2015bayesian,zhao2016bayesian}.
+In linear tensor problems such as tensor completion the SVD is used to generate high-quality initializations \cite{zhao2015bayesian,zhao2016bayesian}.
 For nonlinear tensorized neural networks we randomly initialize the factor matrices so the predictive accuracy is low and the KL divergence to the prior may dominate the local loss landscape around the initialization point.
-To avoid trivial rank-zero local optima early in the training process we re-weight the KL divergence from the variational approximation to the prior by a factor that linearly increases from $0$ to $1$ during the training process.
+To avoid trivial rank-zero local optima early in the training process, we incrementally re-weight the KL divergence from the variational approximation to the prior during the training process.
 Let $e_w$ be the number of warmup training epochs and $e$ be the current epoch.
 We re-weight the KL divergence from the variational approximation to the prior by a factor $\beta$ defined by

 and update the loss from Eq. (\ref{eq: low-rank objective}) accordingly:

 Gradually increasing the weight of the KL divergence to the prior avoids early local optima in which all ranks shrink to zero.
 We have found empirically that $e_w=m/2$ is a good choice for the number of warmup steps.